Appendix A: Types of corrective action

 A staff member may experience termination of employment when a department of the university is reduced in size, is eliminated, is merged, or is reorganized.
 This may occur for a variety of reasons, such as a redefinition of a mission, economic or budgetary considerations, or other factors.
 The grounds for appeal for such a termination are limited to the following:

 - That the reason given for the termination (reorganization) is a pretext for removing the staff member;

 - The decision was not made using a fair and impartial process; or

-- That the selection of the staff member or the staff member’s position for termination violates an established policy of the college.
+- That the selection of the staff member or the staff member’s position for termination violates an established policy of the university.